pietheinstrengholt/synapse-lab/module01/module01.md

 ## :loudspeaker: Introduction

-To create and use the Azure Synapse workspace, you will need to provision an Azure Synapse account.
+In this hands-on-lab, you will to create and use an Azure Synapse workspace.
+This lab is a prerequisite activity for the next lab modules.

 ## :dart: Objectives